Alexandroidd/sketch-photoshop-basics/README.md

 ![Measurement Results](img/measurement-results.jpg)

-**In Sketch**, simply click the object you want to measure and its size is displayed in the right sidebar menu:
+**In Sketch**, simply click the object you want to measure, and it's size is displayed in the right sidebar menu:

 ![Sketch Size](img/sketch-size.jpg)